 For people with meningiomas that recur or don't respond to surgery and radiation, doctors are trying different system treatments.
 Unfortunately, most chemotherapy has not proved valuable, but some drugs, such as hydroxyurea (Droxia, Hydrea), are sometimes used.
-Other drugs are being tested as well, such as those that inhibit the formation of blood vessels (angiogenesis inhibitors).
+Other drugs are being tested as well, such as those that prevent the release of growth hormones (somatostatin analogs).
+More recently, medications that inhibit the tumor's ability to recruit blood vessels (angiogenesis inhibitors) have shown some promise, but the data is preliminary.
 Much more study is needed.

 - Ellison D, et al. Neuropathology.
 3rd ed.
 Philadelphia, Pa.: Elsevier Limited.
 2013. http://www.clinicalkey.com.
 Accessed Dec.
 2, 2013.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Dec.
 2, 2013.

 - Meningiomas.
 American Association of Neurological Surgeons. http://www.aans.org/Patient%20Information/Conditions%20and%20Treatments/Meningiomas.aspx.
 Accessed Dec.
 2, 2013.

 - Park JK, et al. Meningioma: Clinical presentation and diagnosis. http://www.uptodate.com/home.
 Accessed Dec.
 2, 2013.